-As a learning community we are involved in a radical transformation of our practice through critical inquiry and creative action.
+As good work practitioners we are involved in a radical transformation of our practice through critical inquiry and creative action.
 We seek to make a difference in our different contexts.
 We aspire to do good work.
 But good work is illusive.
 It is more than a quality product or service.
 It has something to do with the way we do things and not just what we do.
 And fundamentally, I suspect, it arises from within, from qualities we bring to the task.
 Such work calls for a kind of mastery beyond routine or rote action.
 Good work requires active attention to what we are doing, why we are doing it and what is happening as a result.
 It requires a mind to gain understanding and make good decisions, and the will to fix onto worthwhile goals.
 This feels like hard work.

 Which is why, in my experience, we need two other ‘goods’ to help us do good work.
 We need good friends and good questions.
 Good friends are not just acquaintances or buddies with whom we have a lot in common and whose company we enjoy.
 Good friends are often quite different from us, and those differences can make them think or act in unexpected ways.
 They can sometimes seem like strangers.
 Good friends offer us a different viewpoint and, sometimes, a critical perspective on our action.